Jose-Ayala/Stock-Market-Crash-Prediction/README.md

 # Stock Market Crash Prediction

 ## Overview
-* The goal of this assignment was to build a predictive model to identify stocks at risk of a "crash".
+* The goal of this project was to build a predictive model to identify stocks at risk of a "crash".
 * A "crash" is defined as a monthly return < -8%.
 * The model was built using data for the years (2019-2023).